-Data security is key.
-Incidents of data exfiltration bring lots of unwanted attention to organizations and lead to reputational and financial losses.
-That’s why companies in various industries pay maximum attention to their cybersecurity measures and constantly enhance them.
+Data security is vital to your organization’s well-being.
+Even a single data exfiltration incident can bring unwanted attention to your organization, leading to reputational and financial losses.
+That’s why companies across industries pay maximum attention to their cybersecurity measures and constantly enhance them.

-In this article, we define what data exfiltration is and how it’s performed.
-We also explore some recent examples of data loss and offer eight best practices that will help you prevent data exfiltration.
+In this article, we explain the meaning of data exfiltration and how it’s performed.
+We also explore recent real-life data exfiltration examples and offer ten best practices to help you protect your data.

-Data exfiltration is the unauthorized transfer of data from an organization’s systems and devices to systems and devices outside the organization’s perimeter.
+Data exfiltration is the unauthorized transfer of data from an organization’s systems or devices to an external location.
 Such a security breach is sometimes called data theft, data exportation, a data leak, or data extrusion.

 Data exfiltration definition by Google Cloud

 Malicious actors can exfiltrate data through digital transfer, the theft of physical documents or corporate devices, or an automated process as part of a targeted attack on sensitive data.